stanfordaniya/WebDevProject/README.md

 # Web Development Project 3203

-#
+## Description

-This project involves the creation of a basic website with three pages: Home, About, and Contact.
-The primary goal is to establish a solid foundation in front-end web development, including HTML for structure, CSS for styling, and JavaScript for basic interactivity.
+This project is a portfolio website comprosed of three pages; Home, About and Contact.
+The main goal is to show my skills in front end web development using HTML for structure CSS for design and JavaScript for adding interactive elements.
+Along with a preview of who i am.

 ## Table of Contents
 - [Installation](#installation)